42 Strange Symptoms That Can Signal a Serious Disease

 Your mouth is burning

-Appropriately called “burning mouth syndrome,” this may be due to damage to pain and taste nerves, says the National Institute of Dental and Craniofacial Research.
+Appropriately called “burning mouth syndrome,” this may be due to damage to pain and taste nerves, according to the National Institute of Dental and Craniofacial Research.
 You’ll notice a painful burn or tingle in your mouth that’s frequent and sticks around for months.
 While there’s no test to diagnose this problem, your doctor will do a thorough workup to rule out other potential causes and may give you a prescription that can ease your discomfort.

 Your leg hurts when you walk